themegrill/social-icons/readme.txt

 == Changelog ==

 = 1.0.1 - TBD =
+* Fix - vkontakte icon for vk.com profile.
-* Tweak - Typo in readme screenshots section.
+* Tweak - Typo in different readme section.
 * Refactor - Only one sanitize hook is needed.

 = 1.0.0 =